 You know, the things you’ve been putting off for the past few months until you “find the time.”

 But you and I know “more time” isn’t going to just happen.
 You can’t find time.
 You have to make time.
 And more importantly, you have to properly utilize and prioritize that time.

-All of this is accomplished in three stages: Scheduling whitespace time, getting the most out of that time, and protecting that time at all costs.
+All of this is accomplished in three stages of successful time management: Scheduling whitespace time, getting the most out of that time, and protecting that time at all costs.

 Let’s take a closer look at each stage.

 Note: This blog article is an accompaniment to our free eBook: Whitespace: An Entrepreneur’s Guide to Proactive Time Management.
 To get the most out of this article, download the book for free here.

 First things first: Let’s schedule your first whitespace session.